funktor/funktor.github.io/_posts/2026-04-05-the-mathematics-of-variational-autoencoders.md

 <br/><br/>
 Note that the loss function cannot simply be the MSE between X and X' because in that case the network might learn arbitrary `{w}` that may not actually represent the distribution of the latent space Z or close to the actual distribution of Z. We will see how to formulate the loss function that handles both the encoder loss i.e. difference between actual and estimated distribution of Z and the decoder loss i.e. difference between the predicted X' and actual X.
 <br/><br/>
+The neural network architecture for a VAE looks similar to the below architecture where you can add multiple layers in between as well.
 <br/><br/>
 ![vae](/docs/assets/vae.png)
 <br/><br/>